 Landscaping designs and innovative decks are now common, allowing families to get a staycation in various outdoor spaces.
 Spending time with nature is proven to improve a person’s mental health; that’s why a green outdoor living space became a trend during the lockdown.

-A balcony where you can breathe fresh air is also effective to appease anxiety while on quarantine.
+A balcony where you can breathe fresh air is also effective to appease anxiety while in quarantine.
 You can also extend your dining area or even your kitchen outdoors.
 You can be as imaginative as you can.
 This way, you can still feel that there’s a world outside the corners of your house.

-The bathroom is one place where every member of the family visits multiple times a day.
+The bathroom is one place that every member of the family visits multiple times a day.
 This is the space where most of us rest and relax.
 You can replace a typical vanity space with one mirror and a sink in it with a bright space with maximum storage.
 Upgrade your cabinet rooms and free up counter space.

 You can also make the space more inviting by installing fun wallpaper.
 A chic white bathroom is nice, but patterns and colors are the best additions to make the space enjoyable.
 Striking paint colors can appeal to homeowners as a cost-effective way to add excitement and personality to a bathroom without overwhelming it.